K0rgana/web-advcd/README.md

    });
    ```

 1. In the **reducers** we will create it new actions that will interact with the database and update the current state of `value` in the **initialState**.
-Now create new actions to create, update and delete pokemons from a document that will be store in the database.
+Now create new actions to create, update and delete Pokemons from a document that will be store in the database.

    ```js
     //set the references endpoint to the database